vaibhavnayel/diacritical/README.md

 - Add, edit, and delete mappings
 - Sort and filter mappings
 - Upload custom mapping files to update or overwrite the database
+- Download all mappings as a text file

 ## Setup